The detectives are checking every suspect, leaving no stone unturned. One stone they turn acts suspicious and has no alibi.

 - Oen subplot involves motorcycle drive-by shootings, targeting unsafe drivers.
 Cross and Sampson question former Navy SEAL Nick Condon who tells them that a quick look at his medical history will prove he cannot shoot a pistol from a motorcycle, and shows them his wrist braces and the scars beneath them.
 His chaplain clarifies that Condon injured his wrists resulting in his discharge.
 He is an excellent rifle shot but couldn't hold a pistol.

 - Another subplot involves the deaths of Police Captain Tommy McGrath and his girlfriend Edita.
-The main suspect is disgraced cop Terry Howard, but Cross notes that Howard was never a particularly good shot, and the shoots were done with near perfect precision.
-Indeed the real perpetrator was a competitive shooter with perfects scores.
+The main suspect is disgraced cop Terry Howard, but Cross notes that Howard was never a particularly good shot, and the killing shots were done with near perfect precision.
+Indeed, the real perpetrator was a competitive shooter with perfects scores.

 - In The Currents of Space by Isaac Asimov, a man has been mind wiped by someone claiming to be Fife - the most powerful nobleman on his planet.
 The victim doesn't remember the person's face, only the man towering over him as he was sitting.
 Fife proceeds to reveal his Big Secret by doing something no one has seen him do in years - stand up.
 Turns out he might appear a giant when sitting, but his legs are so short that, when he is standing and the victim is sitting, their eyes are on the same level.